-In May 2008, the 2008 LANL SWEIS was published, since then there have been two associated RODs published.
+In May 2008, the 2008 LANL Site-Wide Environmental Impact Statement (2008 SWEIS) was published, since then there have been two associated RODs.
 The first ROD was published in September 2008, and the second ROD was published in June 2009 (DOE 2008a, b, 2009).
-In January 2009, the 2008 SWEIS MAP (DOE 2008c) was finalized.
+In January 2009, the original 2008 SWEIS MAP (DOE 2008c) was finalized.
 In November 2010, the 2008 SWEIS MAP was revised (DOE 2010a) to incorporate the MAP associated with the Final Environmental Assessment for the Expansion of the Sanitary Effluent Reclamation Facility and Environmental Restoration of Reach S-2 of Sandia Canyon at Los Alamos National Laboratory, Los Alamos, New Mexico (DOE 2010b).
-Following this revision, the 2008 SWEIS MAP has been revised several more times in FYs 2014 and 2016 (DOE 2014, 2016) to close out completed mitigations and to add new mitigations identified in other NEPA documents, such as environmental assessments.
+Following this revision, the 2008 SWEIS

+MAP was revised several more times in FYs 2014 and 2016 (DOE 2014, 2016) to close out completed mitigations and to add new mitigations identified in other NEPA documents, such as environmental assessments.